 What the Limit Means in Practice

-Threads currently enforces a daily delete quota of 100 deletions per account through the official API.
+Threads currently enforces a daily delete quota of roughly 100 deletions per account per day through the official API.
 That means large cleanup jobs cannot be completed in a single burst if they exceed the remaining quota for the day.

 For example: